LucasDelfino92/morrowindsharp/mw#.md

 ### UI Expansion

-Please bear in mind that your game *may* crash when configuring this mod.
-That said, whatever changes you made will persist after launching the game again.

 - Disable **Change map mode on cell change?**.
 - (Optional) Set **Use verbose buttons instead of icons for inventory filtering?** to No.
 - (Optional) Set **Use search bars?** to No.